jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

     _Specifying the Entity Framework version_

-1. Expand the Tables node and check the **dbo** box.
+1. Expand the "Tables" node and check the **dbo** box.
 This will allow all of the tables in the database to be accessed through the Entity Framework model.
 Then click **Finish**.

     ![Specifying which tables to include in the model](Images/vs-select-dbo-entities.png)

     _Specifying which tables to include in the model_

-1. Confirm that **OrdersModel.edmx** is added to the project and that the data model is depicted as shown below.
+1. Confirm that **OrdersModel.edmx** is added to the project and that the data model is depicted as below.

     ![The OrdersModel data model](Images/vs-model-created.png)

     _The OrdersModel data model_

 1. Now it is time to write code to access the data model.
-In Solution Explorer, right-click the "Models" folder and select **Add -> Class...** to add a class file to the "Models" folder.
+In Solution Explorer, right-click the "Models" folder and select **Add -> Class...** to add a class file to the folder.
 Type "OrderInformation.cs" (without quotation marks) into the **Name** box, and then click **OK**.

     ![Adding the OrderInformation class](Images/vs-add-orderinfomation-class.png)